HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

 ## Authenticating as a search administrator

-Before you can perform administrative tasks, you need to authenticate your user role as a search administrator.
+Before you can perform administrative tasks, you need to authenticate as a search administrator.

 1. To authenticate, send a `POST` request to the `/dx/api/search/v2/admin/authenticate` endpoint using the following payload: